fritids/wordpress-gallery/readme.txt

 = 0.5 =

 WordPress Gallery now supports the pager effect and can be configured to show blank shapes, numbers or thumbnails.

+= 0.5.1 =

+WordPress Gallery now supports the pager effect and can be configured to show blank shapes, numbers or thumbnails.
+Also added helpful info buttons. :-)